pixelaw/keiko/README.md

 1. [Docker](https://docs.docker.com/get-docker/)
 2. [Docker Compose Plugin](https://docs.docker.com/compose/install/)
 3. [Dojo](https://book.dojoengine.org/getting-started/quick-start.html)

-#### Environment Variables
-There are several environment variables that can be set for the container.
-1. SERVER_PORT - the port the server is hosted (defaults to 3000)
-2. KATANA_PORT - the port Katana will run from (defaults to 5050)

 #### Yaml File
 Copy the following Yaml file into your project's root directory.